ippontech/blog-usa/posts/how-aws-glue-data-quality-helps-you-achieve-compliance-for-your-data-lake-with-confidence.md

 - Theo Lebrun
 tags:
 date: 2023-07-24T01:49:23.000Z
-title: "How AWS Glue Data Quality Will Help You Achieve Compliance With Confidence"
+title: "How AWS Glue Data Quality Helps You Achieve Compliance For Your Data Lake With Confidence"
 image:
 ---

-The "recent" creation of data lakes by thousands of Organizations also created a new problematic: data swamps.
+The "recent" creation of data lakes by thousands of Organizations also created a new problem: data swamps.
 It is very common to avoid key concepts like data quality because of time or cost constraints.
 Setting up a data quality framework can quickly become a huge project that requires critical features like alerting and scaling.

 AWS recently announced the General Availability of [AWS Glue Data Quality](https://aws.amazon.com/glue/features/data-quality/) which aim to deliver high-quality data across your data lakes and existing pipelines.
 This blog will explore its capabilities and benefits to show how it revolutionizes the way businesses ensure data accuracy and reliability.